SPPearce/CompoundMatrixMethod/README.md

     Plot[CompoundMatrixMethod[{k, k0}, sys], {k0, 0, 15}]

-A further six examples are shown in the file `CMMExamples.nb`.
+A further nine examples are shown in the file `CMMExamples.nb`.

 ## Citations